 This wise recommendation from Albert Einstein represents the International Rescue Committee’s strong commitment to research, evaluation and learning.
-Appropriately, it comes from the great scientist and humanitarian at whose suggestion our organization was founded in 1933.
+Appropriately, it comes from the great scientist and humanitarian at whose suggestion our organisation was founded in 1933.
 More than 80 years later, our work is driven by equal parts of passion and proof, ideals and ideas.
-This principle of rigorous inquiry and examination guides the way in which we design our programs and deliver our services.
+This principle of rigorous inquiry and examination guides the way in which we design our programmes and deliver our services.

 It is the IRC’s mission to respond to the world’s worst crises and help people to survive and rebuild their lives.
 It is our responsibility to fulfill that mission with the greatest possible degree of effectiveness and efficiency.

 Toward that end, we never stop questioning.
 Does a programme work?
 Does it work better than another?
 What is the impact?
 The viability?
 The relevance?
 Can it be improved?
 How?
 When?
 For whom?